How To Succeed With Your Manufacturing Marketing Strategy: A Guide

-If you’re in the business of manufacturing, you’ve got a lot on your plate so your manufacturing marketing strategy might be outdated.
-Between production, logistics and meetings with customers, it’s hard to focus on marketing your business.
+If you’re in the business of manufacturing, you’ve got a lot on your plate.
+You probably haven’t had time to update your manufacturing marketing strategy.
+Between production, logistics, and meetings with customers, it’s easy for marketing to slip through the cracks.

-Manufacturing companies can think of their first online marketing efforts as a prototype.
-Plan your manufacturing marketing strategy first, then work out the kinks as you go.
+Think of your first online marketing efforts as a prototype.
+Plan your manufacturing marketing strategy and get started, then work out the details as you go.

-The focus of any marketing strategy is building engagement with customers.
-Presumably you’re well acquainted with your target audience if you already have a product in the works, but you need a plan for reaching them online and maintaining the relationships you form.
-By conducting surveys and attending industry events — in other words, staying active to discover your customers’ changing needs and where your competition falls short — you can devise an appropriate plan to attract and keep manufacturer customers.
+The focus of any marketing strategy is to engage with customers and build relationships.
+You’re well acquainted with your target audience, but you need a plan for reaching them online and maintaining those relationships.
+By conducting surveys and attending industry events — in other words, staying on top of your industry, listening to your customers’ changing needs, and making note of where your competition falls short — you can devise a strategic plan to attract and retain manufacturing customers.

 Think back to your target audience.
 Have you created any buyer personas yet?
-Imagine your ideal buyer has typed the name of a specific product that you manufacture into Google.
+Imagine your ideal buyer has typed the name of a specific product that you produce into Google.
 How can you make sure they find you among the other Canadian manufacturing companies?
-First you have to make sure the search engines can find you, which is where search engine optimization (SEO) comes in play.
+First, make sure the search engines can find you, which is where search engine optimization (SEO) comes into play.
 Since you know who you’re selling to, you can select the right keywords and placement for SEO, provide a clear call-to-action (CTA) on your homepage, and create purposeful content — all essential to manufacturing marketing success.

 Think international - do your clients speak a language other than English?
 Make sure your manufacturing website can be read by potential partners abroad.